-I. Oral report delivered by the Chair of the Open-ended Working Group in Respect of the Development and Negotiation of the Financial Terms of a Contract, Olav Myklebust (Norway)
+A. Oral report delivered by the Chair of the Open-ended Working Group in Respect of the Development and Negotiation of the Financial Terms of a Contract, Olav Myklebust (Norway)

-1. The meetings of the Open-ended Working Group took place on 18, 19 and 20 March 2024.
-Delegations had been invited to prepare for the meeting on the basis of the Chair's meeting note shared with the delegations on 1 March.
+1. The meetings of the Open-Ended Working Group took place on 18 March, 19 March and 20 March 2024.
+To recall, the delegations had been invited to prepare for the meeting based on the Chair's meeting note shared with the delegations on 1 March 2024.

-2. At the commencement of the meeting, the Chair provided a brief overview of the agenda of the Open-ended Working Group and recalled the guiding questions previously proposed to inform the discussions, which were formulated on the basis of the main outstanding conceptual issues.
-The Chair also reminded the participants that the Open-ended Working Group would have the benefit of the presence of two distinguished experts, Richard Roth of the Massachusetts Institute of Technology and Luke Brander.
+2. At the commencement of the meeting, the Chair provided a brief overview of the agenda of the Open-Ended Working Group, and recalled the guiding questions previously proposed to inform the discussions, which were formulated based on the main outstanding conceptual issues.
+The Chair also reminded the participants that the Open-Ended Working Group would have the benefit of the presence of two distinguished experts: Dr Richard Roth from the MIT and Dr Luke Brander.

 3. The first discussion point focused on the issue of incentives.
-It was recalled at the outset that both the purposes and the categories of incentives had been matters under discussion.
+It was recalled at the outset that both the purposes and the categories of incentives had been matters in discussion.
 In the context of the unfolding discussion, it remained a debated issue whether incentives may address the disparity of the concentration of resources, most delegations expressing, however, some opposition to this possibility.
 It has emerged from the discussion that there appears to be general agreement that financial incentives should be available, but it remained uncertain what other categories of incentives may also be introduced.
 Several delegations emphasized the importance and necessity of incentives supporting the transfer of technologies and training.

 4. The second issue discussed in detail was the review of the payment system and the payment mechanism.
 In this context, Canada has provided a detailed update on the intersessional work.
-This intersessional work entailed the elaboration of new proposed standards, which have been, for the time being, included in the suspense document.
-Delegations were invited to consider these proposals in detail and continue the constructive intersessional work on them.
-Delegations disagreed on whether it is appropriate to incorporate the concepts of environmental impacts into the review of the payment mechanism.
+This intersessional work entailed the elaboration of new proposed standards, which have been, for the time being, included in the Suspense Document.
+Delegations were invited to consider these proposals in detail and continue the constructive inter-sessional work on them.
+Delegations disagreed on whether it is appropriate to incorporate the concepts of environmental impacts in the review of the payment mechanism.

-5. The discussions moved to the issue of the commencement of commercial production (as now reflected in draft regulation 27).
-Canada provided further explanations of the relevant part of the intersessional work, and the proposed alternative wording put forward for the regulation gained wide support.
-The issue of the role and rights of coastal States arose in this context, but it was eventually agreed that the proposed standard text, put forward by Canada and now included in the suspense document, adequately tackles this aspect.
+5. The discussions moved to the issue of the commencement of commercial production (as now reflected in Draft Regulation 27).
+Canada provided further explanations of the relevant part of the intersessional work, and the proposed alternative wording put forward for the Regulation gained wide support.
+The issue of the role and rights of coastal States arose in this context, but it was eventually agreed that the proposed standard text, put forward by Canada and now included in the Suspense Document, adequately tackles this aspect.

 6. In relation to the commencement of commercial production, the issue of the date on which payments from contractors should commence also arose.
-The Secretary-General, addressing the floor, emphasized the necessity of considering the need for an annual fixed fee from the date of the contract, regardless of commercial production.
-The purpose of such a fee, which was provided for in the United Nations Convention on the Law of the Sea, is to ensure that member States are not required to subsidize the costs of managing contracts prior to the date of commercial production.
+The Secretary-General, addressing the floor, emphasized the need to consider the need for an annual fixed fee from the date of the contract, regardless of commercial production.
+The purpose of such a fee, which was provided for in the 1982 Convention, is to ensure that member States are not required to subsidize the costs of managing contracts prior to the date of commercial production.
 Once commercial production starts, the royalty regime would replace the fixed fee.

-7. Following the conceptual discussions, delegations continued with a regulationby-regulation discussion of particular regulations relevant to the financial terms, which has resulted in further refinement of, and in certain respects commendable agreement on, previously open matters.
+7. Following the conceptual discussions, delegations continued with a regulation-byregulation discussion of particular regulations relevant to the financial terms, which has resulted in further refinement of, and in certain respects commendable agreement on, previously open matters.